Getting Things Done - GTD

 Reflect

-21. The system cannot be static.
-If you want to be able to correctly choose your actions, you have to keep the system current.
+21. Every organizational system must be dynamic.
+To be able to correctly choose your actions, you need to keep the system current.
 You need to review the whole picture of your life and your work at regular intervals and at the appropriate levels.

 22. Every day, you will need to review your Calendar and Next Actions list organized by contexts.